 Lifecycle email marketing is the implementation and execution of targeted email marketing campaigns that speak to customers at their location within the customer lifecycle.
 While customers generally fall into the lifecycle categories of awareness, research, purchase, and retention, there’s a lot going on within each stage.

-By using an integrated email marketing system that collects data from your eCommerce interface, you can trigger automated emails that help potential and existing customers move from one stage to another.
+By using an integrated email chatbot capture that collects data from your eCommerce interface, you can trigger automated emails that help potential and existing customers move from one stage to another.
 The best part is, that once this protocol is implemented, there’s very little work to maintain it.
 In other words, you keep selling even when you’re asleep.

 To simplify the examples and strategies, consider your customers in three phases: leads and prospects, active customers, and lapsed customers.